OneDrive/onedrive-sdk-csharp/docs/auth.md

 # Azure Active Directory (AAD) authentication

 The SDK uses [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) for authentication against AAD.
 Implementations are available for WinForms, Windows 8.1, and UWP apps.
-Due to technical limitations, Windows Phone 8.1 is **not** supported.
+Due to technical limitations, **Windows Phone 8.1 is not supported**.

 ## Caching credentials